Siftah/get_iplayer/documentation.md

     get_iplayer --type=podcast,tv

-List all programmes with categories not containing the string ‘child’ on BBC One:
+List all programmes with categories not containing the string 'child' on BBC One:

     get_iplayer --exclude-category=child --channel="bbc one"